mtawma33333/COMP-S350F-Project/README.md

 - **birth_formatted**: A formatted string representing the user's date of birth in the format 'YYYY-MM-DD'.

-## Middleware

-The user schema includes the following middleware:

-### Pre-Save Middleware

-- **encrypt password**: Encrypts the user's password before saving it to the database.
-- **delete passwordConfirm field**: Deletes the passwordConfirm field after the password has been encrypted.

-### Pre-Find Middleware

-- **filter active users**: Filters out inactive users from query results.

-## Methods

-The user schema includes the following methods:

-### correctPassword

-- **Description**: Compares a candidate password with the user's password to determine if they match.
-- **Parameters**:
-  - candidatePassword: The password entered by the user.
-  - userPassword: The password stored in the database.
-- **Returns**: A boolean value indicating whether the passwords match or not.

-### changedPasswordAfter

-- **Description**: Determines if the user's password has been changed after a given timestamp.
-- **Parameters**:
-  - JWTTimestamp: The timestamp to compare the user's passwordChangedAt field to.
-- **Returns**: A boolean value indicating whether the user's password has been changed after the given timestamp or not.
-This data model is designed to manage course information for a course management system.
-The data model is implemented using Mongoose, a MongoDB object modeling tool designed to work in an asynchronous environment.
 # Course

 This data model is designed to manage course information for a course management system.
 The data model is implemented using Mongoose, a MongoDB object modeling tool designed to work in an asynchronous environment.